keu/docs/learn/airflow-fivetran.md

 6. Add a few commits to your `airflow-fivetran-tutorial` repository.

-7. Rerun the Fivetran sync job by rerunning the Airflow DAG.
+7. Rerun the Fivetran sync job by rerunning the Airflow DAG and adding the GitHub tag the `wait_for_tag` task is listening to to your `airflow-fivetran-tutorial` repository.

 8. View your updated dashboard with commits per minute of the hour aggregated.